 You owe about $22 trillion, most of it to other governments.
 China is your biggest foreign creditor.
 You owe them $1.12 trillion.
 If the Chinese economy is “hurting” – as you so desperately hope – China could just sell that debt.
 Which would cause U.S. interest rates to surge, dampening enthusiasm for American’s most vibrant activity: shopping.

-In truth, that outcome wouldn’t be helpful to China – but the U.S. wound would be much deeper.
+In truth, that outcome would not be helpful to China – but the injury to U.S. would be severe.

 On the global stage, the U.S. is the illiterate Great Uncle who drives a lime-green Corvette, lives off his credit cards, and spouts off about “Mexican rapists” at Thanksgiving.